maeveynot/peach-curl/README.md

 - `-n`: don't authenticate (if the session file exists), or try to login (if it does not).
 Useful for registering a new account, hopefully.

+# Examples

+For simple examples, run `peach` without any arguments.
+Here are some ways you can combine it with `jq` to do more interesting things:

+Make a text post:

+    peach /post -d "$(jq -sRc '{message: [{type: "text", text: .}]}' < post-body.txt)"

+List names of users you have blocked:

+    peach /stream/block-list | jq -r '.data.blockList[].name'

 # Output

 If `peach`'s stdout is a terminal, output will be filtered through `jq